 Most of Sedona area businesses, tours, attractions and trails are open and following CDC guidelines to help stop the spread of COVID-19.

-Many restaurants in the Sedona area are now open for dine-in.
+Restaurants in the Sedona area are now open for dine-in.
 Many are also providing pick-up, delivery and gift certificate sales.

 Sedona’s hiking trails and campgrounds are open.
 Enjoy the 400+ miles of hiking and biking trails in Sedona.
 Some heritage sights and national monuments remain closed.
-Click here to view status of trails, campgrounds and heritage sites.

 We ask that our visitors and residents hold up their end of the deal by observing these 8 safety guidelines: